simonmichael/hledger/bin/README.md

 ### hledger-addon-example

 [`hledger-addon-example.hs`](https://github.com/simonmichael/hledger/blob/master/bin/hledger-addon-example.hs)
-is a starter template for a hledger add-on command.
+is a starter template for add-on commands written in Haskell (ie, the powerful kind).
 It has the same structure as most of the other add-ons here:
 - implemented as a stack script for robustness
-- includes command line help
+- provides command line help
 - accepts common hledger options

+Further cleanup and documentation is ongoing.

 ### hledger-print-location